-NFL News: Tom Brady Admits He’ll Be Nervous On Opening Night When Patriots host Chiefs
+NFL News: Tom Brady Admits He’ll Be Nervous On Opening Night When Patriots Host Chiefs

 But despite being called the greatest of all time, Brady is still expecting some nerves during opening night against the Chiefs.
-In a press conference after Monday’s practice (h/t ESPN), the 40-year-old quarterback admitted that he’s going to be nervous in the first game of the 2017 NFL season but they are also very confident.
+In a press conference after Monday’s practice (h/t ESPN), the 40-year-old quarterback admitted that he’s going to be nervous in the first game of the 2017 NFL season, but they are also very confident.

 Tom Brady having butterflies is a surprise since he is a 12-time Pro Bowl, two-time NFL MVP, four-time Super Bowl MVP and five-time Super Bowl champion.
-The Patriots are the favorites to win it all again this season and there are even talks of Bill Belichick and Brady going for the perfect season.
+The Patriots are the favorites to win it all again this season, and there are even talks of Bill Belichick and Brady going for the perfect season.
 Belichick and Brady almost had the perfect season in 2007 but they lost to the New York Giants in the Super Bowl.

 The great quarterback added that he is also excited for the unveiling of the Patriots’ 8,000-pound Super Bowl LI championship banner.
-Tom Brady is also looking forward to facing off against the Chiefs and he knows that they need to play a great game on Thursday.
+Tom Brady is also looking forward to facing off against the Chiefs, and he knows that they need to play a great game on Thursday.

 According to Patriots.com, the Patriots are 3-0 when playing in a Thursday opening game as the defending Super Bowl champions.
 New England is also the last NFL team to have a successful title defense when they won back-to-back Super Bowl championships in 2003 and 2004.
 This Patriots-Chiefs game is the first matchup between the teams since January 16, 2016.

 Even though Tom Brady is 40-years-old and entering his 18th NFL season, the Patriots are better than ever.
-The loss of Julian Edelman caused some worries among Patriots fans but they still have a stacked roster, per Sports Interaction.
+The loss of Julian Edelman caused some worries among Patriots fans, but they still have a stacked roster, per Sports Interaction.
 The Patriots acquired a couple of receiving options for Brady like wide receiver Brandin Cooks and tight end Dwayne Allen.

 [Featured Image by Gregory Shamus/Getty Images]